 Once the small bones of the spine (vertebrae) weaken from osteoporosis, they will narrow or shrink.
 This may lead to a rounded back, a hump, or a “bent forward” look to the spine.
 A lot of people with lumbar spine osteoporosis also are aware that they are getting shorter with time.

 A vertebral compression fracture causes back pain.
-The pain and discomfort commonly occurs close to the break itself.
+The pain and discomfort commonly occur close to the break itself.
 Vertebral compression fractures most frequently occur near the waistline, as well as slightly above it (mid-chest) or below it (lower back).
 The discomfort often exacerbates with sitting or standing for some time, which is often relieved by rest or laying down.
 Even though the pain may shift to other parts of the body (for example, into the abdomen or down the legs), it is uncommon.

-The majority of people who sustain a vertebral compression fracture improve within 6 to 8 weeks without specific treatment to repair the fracture.
+The majority of people who sustain a vertebral compression fracture improve within 6 to 8 weeks.
+Usually without specific treatment to repair the fracture.
 Simple measures, such as a short period of rest and limited use of pain medications, are often all that is prescribed.
 In some cases, patients are instructed to wear a brace to restrict movement and allow the vertebral compression fracture to heal.
 When your chiropractor has diagnosed osteoporosis, you will be at an increased risk for further vertebral compression fractures as well as other fractures, such as to the hip and wrist.
 Your chiropractor will address treatments for bone density loss during this time.
 Exercise and leading a healthy lifestyle will help with this.